seclution/frappe_app_template/README.md

 apps.json           # Generated list of all vendor apps
 ```

 For framework specific hints see the files in `instructions/`.
-The directory also contains `prompts.md` with example prompts for Codex.
 When the **publish** workflow runs, everything inside `app/` is moved to the root of the `published` branch.